elisoncrum/piipan/docs/quick-start-guide-states.md

 curl --request PUT '<uri>' --header 'Ocp-Apim-Subscription-Key: <api-key>'
 ```

+## Record retention

+Save API responses received from the duplicate participation API for 3 years.

+API responses that are used for SNAP eligibility determinations are subject to the requirements of 7 CFR 272.1(f).

 ## Feedback

 Got any feedback for us?
 We track API issues through [Github Issues](https://github.com/18F/piipan/issues).